Payday Loans in Bankruptcy

 Learn what happens to payday loans in bankruptcy, and some special issues regarding these cash advances.

-In most cases, you can wipe out (discharge) a payday loan in Chapter 7 bankruptcy or pay some part of it in Chapter 13 bankruptcy (often a small portion).
-Even so, special issues exist that you'll want to consider before filing bankruptcy if you owe money for a cash advance, payday loan, or similar debt—especially if you took it out shortly before filing for bankruptcy.
+In most cases, you can wipe out or "discharge" a payday loan in Chapter 7 bankruptcy or pay a small portion in Chapter 13 bankruptcy.
+Even so, you'll want to consider a few issues before filing for bankruptcy if you owe money for a cash advance, payday loan, or similar debt, especially if you took it out shortly before filing.
+A payday loan lender could challenge your debt discharge and, if successful, leave you responsible for repaying the payday loan.

-You don't get to discharge fraudulent debts in bankruptcy, and bankruptcy law has rules that help a creditor ferret out fraud.
-A creditor who suspects fraud can object to your discharge (challenge your ability to wipe out the debt) by filing a type of lawsuit called an adversary proceeding.
+Additionally, bankruptcy law has rules that help a creditor ferret out fraud.
+A creditor who suspects fraud can object to your discharge by filing a lawsuit called an adversary proceeding.
+If the lender wins, at a minimum, you'd remain responsible for paying the loan.

 You can learn about your court's practices by speaking with a local bankruptcy attorney.